Environment-assisted quantum transport and mobility edges: RESULTS

-\textit{Results.}---To capture both ENAQT and mobility edge features, we choose a relatively short chain of $N=22$ so that dephasing does not completely suppress the current, but still large enough to pronounce the mobility edge.
-The ENAQT, defined by $\mathcal J/\mathcal J_0$, is measured by comparing a current $\mathcal J$ relative to the one without dephasing, $\mathcal J_0\equiv\mathcal J(\gamma=0)$; ENAQT is achieved when $\mathcal J/\mathcal J_0>1$.
+To capture both ENAQT and mobility edge features, we choose a relatively short chain of $N=22$ so that dephasing does not completely suppress the current, but still large enough to pronounce the mobility edge.
+ENAQT magnitude, defined by $\mathcal J/\mathcal J_0$, is measured by comparing a current $\mathcal J$ relative to the one without dephasing, $\mathcal J_0\equiv\mathcal J(\gamma=0)$; ENAQT is achieved when $\mathcal J/\mathcal J_0>1$.
+This quantity is chosen to give a fair comparison of the current enhancement over ($\alpha$,$\lambda$) variation since for large $\alpha$ or $\lambda$, in which localized eigenstates may exist, the undephased current is already relatively tiny.

-In Fig. \ref{fig:J}(a) we report the relative current $\mathcal J/\mathcal J_0$ with $\gamma$ for different $\alpha$'s corresponding to each dotted line in Fig. \ref{fig:J}(b).
-We observe that between $\alpha=-1$ (uniform chain) and $\alpha=0$, $\mathcal J/\mathcal J_0$ is almost always decreasing monotonically, indicating little to no ENAQT.
-This behavior is expected because for an end-to-end transport, ENAQT does not exist unless static disorder is introduced.
-For negative $\alpha$, even though all eigenstates are delocalized, the weak disorder may still reduce the spread of site population.
-This allows a moderate dephasing to spread the population more evenly, producing small ENAQT.
-For $\alpha>0$, the ENAQT is more pronounced through nonmonotonic $\mathcal J/\mathcal J_0$.
-Moreover, as $\alpha$ is closer to $0.5$, the range of $\gamma$'s for which the ENAQT appears increases significantly.

-The parameter region in which ENAQT exists is illustrated more clearly in Fig. \ref{fig:J_norm}(a).
-If we consider the spread of the NESS population to be the universal mechanism \cite{zerah2018universal} underlying the ENAQT--higher spread yields higher current--then the highest relative current should be at the highest $\alpha$, since higher $\alpha$ gives more localized eigenstates and thus allowing the dephasing to do more spreading (note that the spread of population in eigenbasis is same as in the site basis as we will define the spread with basis independent quantity).
-However, it turns out that the highest relative current is achieved not at the highest $\alpha$ but at $\alpha\approx 0.6$.
-This indicates that the spreading mechanism is not the whole story.
-Instead, the strength of ENAQT must rely on the interplay between spreading and mobility edge.